If you are looking for the best ways of how to remove embroidery, then you have come to the right place.

 Then resume using your tweezers and pull out the remaining threads.
 Stop when the whole embroidery has come out.

-Tip: Check out types of machine threads here.
+Tip: Check out the various types of machine threads here.

 Use your lint brush to pick up any loose strands of fibers or threads.
 This puts the finishing touch on removing the embroidery from your fabric.